Posted July 1, 2014

 - Watch for overly generic wording, grammatical errors and spelling mistakes in communications

 - Look for misaligned request/reward ratios: if an offer sounds too good to be true, it usually is

 - Remember that websites and email addresses can be spoofed and used against targets

 - When in doubt, verify that email or other communication is legitimate by calling or contacting the sender through other means, and never give out confidential information over the phone without validating the identity of the caller

 - Take full advantage of free online resources:

-- Keep up with the latest information on these kinds of cyber-attacks by signing up for news alerts or RSS feeds on terms like “spear Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait.” and “social engineering” from security vendors and official media websites.
+- Keep up with the latest information on these kinds of cyber-attacks by signing up for news alerts or RSS feeds on terms like “spear Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.” and “social engineering” from security vendors and official media websites.

 For more information, read our full guide on Protecting Executives from Risks Using Cyber Threat Intelligence.